gmethvin/standard-methods/README.md

 ## Issues and Contributions

-Please report an issue on this GitHub repository if you find anything that doesn't work or you have any feature requests.
-This is a side project for me so your issue is much more likely to be fixed if you submit a pull request.
+Please report an issue on this GitHub repository if you find anything that doesn't work as expected, or you have any feature requests.
+Your issue is much more likely to be fixed if you also submit a pull request to fix it yourself.